Masked Collaborative Contrast for Weakly Supervised Semantic Segmentation: Experiments

 \subsection{Comparison with State-of-the-arts}

+\textbf{Pseudo Labels Performance.} Table \ref{table:pesudo} presents the quantitative pseudo label results on PASCAL VOC dataset in terms of mIoU.
+Notably, our method can produce better pseudo labels than other Transformer-based single-stage WSSS methods like AFA \cite{ru2022learning} and ToCo \cite{ru2023token} with ImageNet-1k pretrained weights.
+It is worth noting that our performance even surpasses ViT-PCM \cite{rossetti2022max} which uses ImageNet-21k pretrained weights.

-\textbf{Segmentation Performance.} Table \ref{table:voc-coco} presents the quantitative semantic segmentation results on VOC 2012 and MS COCO datasets.
-Our results outperform existing competitive single-stage WSSS methods like SLRNet \cite{pan2022learning} and ToCo~\cite{ru2023token}.
-Notably, although similar performance (69.8\%) is reported for ToCo on VOC validation phrase, our MCC shows remarkable performance (71.2\% \textit{vs.} 70.5\%) on online VOC testing.
-Furthermore, our approach delivers up to a 1.0\% improvement compared to ToCo on the large-scale MS COCO dataset.
-Our proposed method is even on par with many multi-stage WSSS methods, which employ additional supervision such as saliency maps and natural language, demonstrating its sufficiency in the training phase.
+The qualitative results on both PASCAL VOC and MS COCO datasets are presented in the Figure \ref{fig:cam_results} and Figure \ref{fig:coco_results_1}, respectively.
+These results demonstrate that the CAMs generated with our method can cover more integral part of the objects while reducing the noisy components, compared to other Transformer-based end-to-end SOTA WSSS methods. \textbf{Segmentation Performance.} Table \ref{table:voc-coco} presents the quantitative semantic segmentation results on the PASCAL VOC and MS COCO datasets.
+Our proposed method outperforms existing competitive single-stage WSSS methods, such as SLRNet \cite{pan2022learning} and ToCo~\cite{ru2023token}, on both the PASCAL VOC and MS COCO datasets.
+It shows remarkable performance on online PASCAL VOC testing, achieving a score of 71.2\% compared to 70.5\% for ToCo, and delivers an improvement of up to 1.0\% compared to ToCo on the large-scale MS COCO dataset.
+Furthermore, our proposed method is on par with many multi-stage WSSS methods that employ additional supervision, such as saliency maps and natural language, demonstrating its sufficiency during the training phase.

-\textbf{Visualization of Segmentation Results.} Figure~\ref{fig:seg_results} shows the visualization of the generated segmentation results with our proposed MCC.
+Figure~\ref{fig:seg_results} and Figure \ref{fig:coco_results_2} shows the visualization of the generated segmentation results with our proposed MCC in PASCAL VOC and MS COCO dataset respectively.
 Compared with previous methods, our model succeeds in segmenting multiple objects in an image with more complete and accurate object boundaries, even when the objects are small.
 Furthermore, our model is able to distinguish objects from background areas with similar colors.